epsi-rns/epsi-rns.github.io/_posts/desktop/2018/2018-08-07-terminal-ricing.markdown

 ### Preface

-> Goal: Share common configuration for terminal ricing.
+> Goal: Share common configuration for terminal customization.

 Terminal ricing is different in with desktop ricing.
 While in desktop ricing we deal with: window manager, panel, notification